 Hansel also shows signs of this.
 Unfortunately he didn't live long enough to grow into the adult version.

 In one Omake, Boris from Hotel Moscow, who, before his training, looked straight out of a generic 80s shoujo manga, complete with sparkles, permanent blush, and thin eyes.
 Balalaika, Revy, and Rock beg him not to go to training.

-Bilingual Bonus: In Episode 6, the old Nazi who hired the Black Lagoon company calls Dutch a "Schwarzen", which offends the latter.
+Bilingual Bonus: In Episode 6 (in the dub), the old Nazi who hired the Black Lagoon company calls Dutch a "Schwarzen"note Which was grammatically wrong in this sentence.
+Correct would've been "Schwarzer"., which offends the latter.
 Anybody who knows German can tell you that it means "black man" in a derogatory sense.

 Also somewhat evident in "Calm Down, Two Men" (anime episode 7, manga chapter 9), where Revy seems very interested in the porn that Balalaika's editing.